S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Describe organizational drivers to understand, communicate and remember them.**

-Describing drivers may be done by a group or by an individual.
+Describing [drivers](glossary:organizational-driver) may be done by a group or by an individual.
 Depending on their perspective, they may decide to explain a driver as a **problem** to solve or an **opportunity** to leverage.

-A simple way to describe a driver by explaining:
+A simple way to describe a driver is by explaining:

 -   **What’s happening...:**
     -   the **current situation**